 The popularity of dropshipment

-The method is getting more and more popular.
-And it seems to be used mostly by entrepreneurs who just started their business.
-Many products you see in Instagram ads for example are sold by online retailers who are active in the dropshipping business.
+The dropshipping business model is getting more and more popular.
+And it seems to be used mostly by entrepreneurs who just started their ecommerce business.
+Many products you see in Instagram ads, for example, are sold by online retailers who are active in the dropshipping business.

-Customers often won’t notice that a business is selling products through dropshipping, although there are some factors that could give it away.
-Think of very long shipping times or generic product images you can also find on other websites (like with AliExpress dropshipping).
+Customers often do not notice that an online business is selling products through dropshipping, although there are some factors that could give it away.
+Think of very long delivery times or generic product images which you can also find on other websites (like with AliExpress dropshipping).

-Customers often won’t notice that a business is selling products through dropshipping.
+Customers often do not notice that a business is selling products through dropshipping.

-Another study, done by the Lehigh University, shows that dropshipping was recognized by 88 percent of retailers as being “inevitable for their long-term success”.
-Among the benefits, they have mentioned increased revenue and improved customer support.
+Another study by the Lehigh University, showed that dropshipping was recognized by 88 percent of retailers as being “inevitable for their long-term success”.
+Among the benefits, they mentioned increased revenue and improved customer support.